 For neobanks and neobrokers, balancing conversions and meeting all these regulatory requirements is a considerable challenge, as it is time-consuming, costly, and often requires extra resources and investment.

-Lastly, governments and regulatory authorities are constantly updating and revising these regulations.
+Lastly, governments and regulatory authorities are often updating and revising these regulations.
 Neobanks and neobrokers need to stay updated with these changes to avoid huge fines or reputational damage.
 However, as relatively new players in the financial services industry, they often don’t have the same resources or knowledge to keep up with these changes.

 Challenge 2: Colossal compliance investments leading to strategic rigidity